Roljed/Cyclistic-Case-Study/README.md

     2. Wells St & Concord Ln

     3. Kingsbury St & Kinzie St

+    Observation 10: Casual users tend to center arround Chicago harbor stations, while annual members center in "The Loop" and arroud the "University of Illinois of Chicago".

 ### My top 3 recommendations:

-1. Campaign on discount membership for longer rides during the weekends (Observations 1, 2 and 3).
+1. Marketing campaign on discount membership for longer rides during the weekends (Observations 1, 2 and 3).

-2. Add more bikes and promotions at the casual users top stations (Observation 9).
+2. Add more bikes and promotions at the casual users top stations and districts (Observation 9, 10).

 3. Afternoon and summer months special offers for member users, to draw the casual users to join in (Observations 4, 5, 6).